 INVESTOR ALERT - Eldorado Resorts, Inc. (ERI) - Bronstein, Gewirtz & Grossman, LLC Notifies Investors of Class Action and Lead Plaintiff Deadline: November 22, 2019

-/EIN News/ -- NEW YORK, Sept.
-27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Eldorado Resorts, Inc. (“Eldorado” or the “Company”) (NASDAQ: ERI) and certain of its officers, on behalf of shareholders who purchased Eldorado securities between March 1, 2019 and September 2, 2019, inclusive (the “Class Period”).
+/EIN News/ -- NEW YORK, Oct.
+04, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Eldorado Resorts, Inc. (“Eldorado” or the “Company”) (NASDAQ: ERI) and certain of its officers, on behalf of shareholders who purchased Eldorado securities between March 1, 2019 and September 2, 2019, inclusive (the “Class Period”).
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/eri.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.